Nuclear reprocessing: Bismuth phosphate

 The bismuth phosphate process is an obsolete process that adds significant unnecessary material to the final radioactive waste.
 The bismuth phosphate process has been replaced by solvent extraction processes.
 The bismuth phosphate process was designed to extract plutonium from aluminium-clad nuclear fuel rods, containing uranium.
 The fuel was decladded by boiling it in caustic soda.
 After decladding, the uranium metal was dissolved in nitric acid.

 The plutonium at this point is in the +4 oxidation state.
 It was then precipitated out of the solution by the addition of bismuth nitrate and phosphoric acid to form the bismuth phosphate.
 The plutonium was coprecipitated with this.
 The supernatant liquid (containing many of the fission products) was separated from the solid.
 The precipitate was then dissolved in nitric acid before the addition of an oxidant (such as potassium permanganate) to produce PuO22+.
 The plutonium was maintained in the +6 oxidation state by addition of a dichromate salt.

 The bismuth phosphate was next re-precipitated, leaving the plutonium in solution, and an iron(II) salt (such as ferrous sulfate) was added.
 The plutonium was again re-precipitated using a bismuth phosphate carrier and a combination of lanthanum salts and fluoride added, forming a solid lanthanum fluoride carrier for the plutonium.
 Addition of an alkali produced an oxide.
 The combined lanthanum plutonium oxide was collected and extracted with nitric acid to form plutonium nitrate.

 Hexone or REDOX

 This is a liquid-liquid extraction process which uses methyl isobutyl ketone codenamed hexone as the extractant.
 The extraction is by a solvation mechanism.
 This process has the disadvantage of requiring the use of a salting-out reagent (aluminium nitrate) to increase the nitrate concentration in the aqueous phase to obtain a reasonable distribution ratio (D value).
 Also, hexone is degraded by concentrated nitric acid.
-This process was used in 1952-1956 on the Hanford plant T and has been replaced by the PUREX process.
+This process was used in 1952-1956 on the Hanford S plant (REDOX plant) and has been replaced by the PUREX process.